arc118/Genie-Plugin-Template/README.md

 backwards compatible with Genie 3.5 and the newer open-source Genie currently under development.

 # Instructions
-Compile the project in Visual Basic and copy the "My_Genie_Template.dll" to the Plugins folder for Genie.
+Compile the project in Visual Basic and copy the "My_Genie_Template.dll" file to the Plugins folder for Genie.

-Alternatively, copy the provided "My_Genie_Template.dll" to the Plugins folder for Genie.
+Alternatively, copy the provided "My_Genie_Template.dll" file to the Plugins folder for Genie.

 # Note: This plug-in doesn't do anything, other than load in Genie and spawn a Genie Plug-in Window.